 If you are a RACC student, staff or faculty member, or a visitor to our campus, and believe that you have been subjected to, or witnessed, sex discrimination under Title IX, including sexual harassment and/or assault, or wish to file a complaint under Title IX, please use our online reporting form below.

-What happens to a report after it is submitted
+What happens after a report is submitted (other than a counseling self-referral):

 - The report immediately enters a secure database

 - An automated notification is sent to the Care Team for follow-up